-Unless they agree otherwise before the start of the project, students will own all the code and other artifacts they produce for this class (*other arrangements are possible, email me if interested), as per the University's intellectual property policy: ACAF 1.33 IV B. This means that teams are free to release their software under a license of their choosing.
+Unless they agree otherwise before the start of the project, students will own all the code and other artifacts they produce for this class (other arrangements are possible, email me if interested, and see the college Capstone IP page), as per the University's intellectual property policy: ACAF 1.33 IV B. This means that teams are free to release their software under a license of their choosing.
 I recommend they choose the MIT Open Source License because

 - It allows the client, the students, anyone, to get the full source code and continue working on it as they see fit.
 For example, a client can continue developing and selling the software.
 The students can also continue developing the code into a closed-source product if desired.

 - It allows the students to publish their github repo to show prospective employers their work.

 However, that is just my recommendation and students are free to choose as they please.

 In the past, students have chosen to give the client exclusive rights to the software they write, sometimes for free, sometimes for a small fee, etc. If you want to keep all, or some, rights to the software you are free to ask for those rights up front.
 The students are free to choose your project, and your terms, or not.
 So, if you require a special licensing arrangement simply state it up front when you submit your idea.